Zeigren/phabricator-docker-swarm/README.md

 You'll need to create these [Docker Secrets](https://docs.docker.com/engine/swarm/secrets/):

-- YOURDOMAIN.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
+- yourdomain.com.crt = The SSL certificate for your domain (you'll need to create/copy this)
-- YOURDOMAIN.com.key = The SSL key for your domain (you'll need to create/copy this)
+- yourdomain.com.key = The SSL key for your domain (you'll need to create/copy this)
 - dhparam.pem = Diffie-Hellman parameter (you'll need to create/copy this)
 - phabricatorsql_root_password = Root password for your SQL database

 You'll also need to create these [Docker Configs](https://docs.docker.com/engine/swarm/configs/):

-- phabricator_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of 'YOURDOMAIN')
+- phabricator_vhost = The nginx vhost file for BookStack (template included, simply replace all instances of `yourdomain`)
 - phabricator_mariadb = Example provided no changes necessary
 - mailers.json = Configure your [email provider](https://secure.phabricator.com/book/phabricator/article/configuring_outbound_email/), template provided
 - git-sudo = Example provided no changes necessary
 - sshd_config.phabricator = Example provided no changes necessary

-Make whatever changes you need to docker-stack.yml (replace all instances of 'YOURDOMAIN').
+Make whatever changes you need to docker-stack.yml (replace all instances of `yourdomain`).

 Run with `docker stack deploy --compose-file docker-stack.yml phabricator`